 Wednesday, April 28, 2021

 What is America now if not the coffin and grave of capitalism?
-The Americans have achieved what the Soviet Union couldn’t.
-They have killed capitalism and buried it in a secret unmarked grave, where posterity will never find it.
+The Americans have killed capitalism and buried it in a secret unmarked grave, where posterity will never find it.
 With this achievement, they have sealed the fate of Western civilization.
-Many decades from today, historians will write that the killing of capitalism was not America’s ultimate achievement—the killing of Western civilization was.
+America has done a service to humanity by killing capitalism and freeing us from the tyrannical control of the West.
+In the future, historians will write that the killing of capitalism was not America’s ultimate achievement—the killing of Western civilization was.

 Posted by Anoop Verma at 7:59:00 PM